KoviRobi/microKanren-SML/README.md

    A simple lazy-list/stream/sequence library for Standard ML, necessary for [microkanren.sml](microkanren.sml).
 - [microkanren_prettyprint.sml](microkanren_prettyprint.sml):
    Basic pretty-printers for terms, necessary for [microkanren_examples.sml](microkanren_examples.sml).
 - [microkanren_examples.sm](microkanren_examples.sml):
    A couple of examples, with their corresponding Prolog implementation.

+There is the branch [structures](../../tree/structures) which uses Standard ML's signatures and structures, and might or might not be easier to read.
+The benefit of that is you are able to see the types of functions side-by-side with their implementations, by looking at both the *.sig and *.sml file.

 Running:
 To run in PolyML, run
 `poly --use microkanren.sml`, to run the examples, do `poly --use microkanren.sml --use microkanren_prettyprint.sml --use microkanren_examples.sml -q` (the `-q` makes PolyML quiet, and supresses printing of types, which makes the printed output stand on its own).